joaedwar/markdown-guide/docs/basics.rst

 Lists: Simple
 =============

-Creating simple links is done by using plus, hyphens or asterisks as list markers.
+Creating simple lists is done by using plus, hyphens or asterisks as list markers.
 These list markers are interchangeable.

 Markdown::